 Platform: PC, XBox

 Recommended version: Both versions of the game are essentially the same (being developed concurrently and released a month apart), though the PC version gets the benefits of its platform by allowing players to create custom mods for all manner of tweaks and additional content through the use of the included Elder Scrolls Construction Set.
 This allows for all sorts of balance tweaks as well as new features like more convenient fast travel, magic regeneration and entirely new questlines, weapons, enemies and so forth, so it is definitely the version to play these days.
+A fan-created executable called "OpenMW" also makes it run flawlessly under modern operating systems and further expands what it will be capable of (with multiplayer co-op in an experimental state), so keep an eye on that too.

 Tags: CRPG, Fantasy, Freeform Characters, Disturbing Themes, Real-time Combat, Collection-Fest, Crafting System, Multiple Story Paths, Voluminous Side Content, Adjustable Difficulty, Save Anywhere, Mid-Length Campaign, Downloadable Content (Great), Great Music, Bugs and Glitches